 Gravel Vs Cyclocross- What’s The Difference?

 There is a difference in the geometry of the two bike types, it is what makes them special and loved.
 When we look at a gravel bike, we can see that it has a relaxed construction and geometry.
-The reason for this is to allow the riders to spend multiple days riding this bike, and for a variety of reasons too.
+It allows the riders to spend multiple days riding this bike, and for a variety of reasons too.

 There is also a matter of head tube angles between the two bikes.
 Gravel bikes feature a slacker head tube angle, this is very familiar to mountain bikes.
 Cyclocross bikes, however, have a steep head tube angle familiar to racing road bikes.